enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/intro.md

 BitBucket = is a **cloud based platform** built around the Git tool exposing some useful features like:

-* Easy Collaboration: share your repository with others (git itself can with the `git-daemon` command, but it's not very handy)
+* Easy Collaboration: share your repository with others. (git itself can with the `git-daemon` command, but it's not very handy)
-* Project Management: issue and task tracker
+* Project Management: issue and task tracker.
-* Security: repository and branch permission
+* Security: repository and branch permission.
-* Devops: enable CI/CD processes and pipelines
+* Devops: enable CI/CD processes and pipelines.

 ##### Distributed Version Control System